Absorption of Nutrients.

 5. Avoid certain antinutrients

-Solanine: Solanine is a substance present in foods such as potatoes, tomatoes, peppers, eggplants …these group of vegetables are called Night Shade Vegetables.
+Solanine: Solanine is a substance present in foods such as potatoes, tomatoes, peppers, eggplants … this group of vegetables are called Night Shade Vegetables.
 This substance is a natural, stimulating alkaloid, which is sometimes is used to make medicines.
 But it also hinders the absorption of minerals and is involved in the calcification of soft tissues.

 Phytic acid: Phytic acid is present mainly in the husks of cereals and beans.
 It’s a substance that contains antinutrients that stop the absorption of calcium and iron.
 Soaking cereals and pulses (and throwing the liquid after) can lower the amounts of phytic acid and so, improve absorption.

-You can try with this recipe:
+You can try this recipe:

 Therefore, the key is that the food we prepare and eat, its digestion is carried out in the best possible way to be able to take advantage of them properly.